01 of 11

 What to Bring Home When Traveling to Morocco – A Food Lover's Dream Destination

-Travelers to Morocco will find an amazing array of culinary delights to tempt their palate, with traditional foods ranging from ultra simple fare such as homemade Moroccan bread dipped in organic olive oil to impressive fusions of ingredients and flavors, such as those found in the couscous and tagine preparations pictured here.
-10 Famous Moroccan Foods to Try lists some others.
+Travelers to Morocco will find an amazing array of culinary delights to tempt their palate, with traditional foods ranging from ultra simple fare such as homemade Moroccan bread dipped in organic olive oil to impressive fusions of ingredients and flavors, such as those found in couscous and tagine preparations.

-Of course you can't board a plane with a hot tagine or couscous preparation like those pictured above, but what exactly can you bring home from Morocco in the way of food products?
-It's always best to check custom laws in your destination or home country, but in general dried, preserved and cooked foods are fine to pack in checked luggage.
+Of course, you can't board a plane with a hot tagine or couscous preparation, but what exactly can you bring home from Morocco in the way of food products?
+It's always best to check custom laws in your destination or home country, but in general dried, preserved, and cooked foods are fine to pack in checked luggage.
 The following slides show what many Moroccans themselves choose to bring out of the country when traveling abroad.

 02 of 11

 Why bring cookies home?
-Well, many of us like to give them as gifts (pack a few inexpensive souvenir Moroccan plates among your clothes and you'll have what you need to make a traditional cookie plate presentation), and Moroccan family abroad are grateful to receive sweets from their homeland.Continue to 3 of 11 below.
+Well, many of us like to give them as gifts, and Moroccan family abroad are grateful to receive sweets from their homeland.Continue to 3 of 11 below.

 03 of 11